tarmstrong/longcv/bio.md

 * Yes, even some skills related to documenting a Python project with UML.
 There are challenges: the tools for making diagrams are clunky, don't have support for version control, and are hard to keep up to date with your changing project.
 That said, I think there are some benefits to high-level diagrams of your project's architecture and thought it was an interesting [AOSA](http://aosabook.org/en/index.html)-style exercize in communication.
 * I was the "team-leader" for the project.
 While the entire team contributed equal amounts of work, I had much more experience with Python and especially with open source practises, so I had a heavier hand when it came to design and code review.
 This was basically the first experience I had with a typical code review process outside of small interactions with the open source community.
 * I got a lot more practise writing tests.

+There is now a successor to this project called [nbdime](http://nbdime.readthedocs.io/en/latest/).

 ## Interviewing for full-time jobs